Water and your body - info for kids

 Why does salty water come out of your eyes when you cry?

-- We really don't know why people make tears when they cry, but tears are made from the water in blood.
+- Tears have water in them to keep the surface of your eyes moist and clean.
+We really don't know why people make tears when they cry, but tears are made from the water in blood.
 Blood has salt in it, so tears do too.

 Interesting stuff about water